-A – This is a complex medical field and you should seek professional dental advice from someone with advanced training, experience and credentials.
+A – This is a complex medical field and you should seek professional dental advice from someone knowledgeable in the field.
 This is a dental treatment for a serious medical condition.
 Improper treatment or appliance selection, could have significant health consequences.
 The dentist should be able to tell you the medical professionals that they work with in this area.
 In all cases, the medical care is managed with the Family Physician only after a medical diagnosis is obtained by a licensed and experience doctor with Sleep or Respirology training.
 In addition often a referral or is needed with other medical specialties such as Ears, Nose and Throat or Cardiologist and Allergist.

 A – Buyer beware!!
 Several are very effective, researched and reputable.
 After only a few minutes on the internet, looking in many stores or pharmacies; you will see dozens of appliances advertised for snoring problems.
 Some even say they will treat mild sleep apnea!!!
 They cost anywhere from $29 - $199.
-These are not the appliances recognized to effectively treat Sleep Disordered Breathing (simple snoring, upper airway resistance and sleep apnea) by the leading authorities in medical research and teaching; and organizations such as the Canadian and American Thoracic Society and the American Academy of Sleep Medicine.
+These are not the appliances recognized to effectively treat Sleep Disordered Breathing (simple snoring, upper airway resistance and sleep apnea) by organizations such as the Canadian and American Thoracic Society and the American Academy of Sleep Medicine.
 In addition there are over 40 custom made dental sleep appliances marketed to the dental profession.
 The majority of these have little or no research published in peer reviewed medical/dental journals.
 Ask your dentist/provider what research has been done using the appliance(s) they use.

 A – No. The treatments are painless.
 The appliance is custom designed to your mouth and is very comfortable to wear.
 It is like a sports mouth guard.
 Some patients tell us they forget they are even wearing the appliance.